 “Customer” means the customer that is identified in, and is a party to, the Agreement.

-“Data Protection Legislation” means all laws and regulations, including laws and regulations of the European Union, the European Economic Area, and their member states, applicable to the processing of Personal Data under the Agreement, including from 25 May 2018 the GDPR.
+“Data Protection Legislation” means all laws and regulations, including laws and regulations of the European Union, the European Economic Area, and their member states, applicable to the processing of Personal Data under the Agreement, including the CCPA and from 25 May 2018 the GDPR.

 “GDPR” means the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation), and repealing Directive 95/46/EC.